GimleLarpes/gimp-generate-web-images/README.md

 # Usage
 - Open the image in GIMP
 - Run the plugin from Image > Generate Web Images
+- (IMAGE?)
 - Choose image filename
 - Choose desired resolutions (resolution given is the width of the generated images)
 - If desired, change compression quality adn/or add a copyright notice to JPEG images.
+- (IMAGE)
 - Set export directory

+Exported images will have their resolution appended to the end of their filename.
+(IMAGE)